 There are around 50 sportspeople who currently train or have trained at the University who are in contention for a Tokyo Olympic place.
-We caught up with four of them – Joe Choong (modern pentathlon), Tom Dean (swimming) and David King (athletics) plus Ben Fletcher (judo) in 2019.
-Click on the links to see what they had to say.
+We caught up with four of them – Freya Anderson (swimming), Megan Fletcher (judo), Kate French (modern pentathlon) and Vicky Holland (triathlon) – with 100 days to go in April 2021, click on the names to read their stories.

 The Paralympic Games, which will now take place from August 24 to September 5 2021, will feature 22 sports.
 Among those hoping to take part are University-based wheelchair fencers Dimitri Coutya and Piers Gilliver, who are both reigning World Champions – here is a look behind the scenes into their successful training group.

-Pentathlon GB‘s Joe Choong became the first University-based athlete to set the Tokyo qualification standard when he won men’s individual gold in the Olympic host city at the 2019 World Cup Final, a test event for the Games.
+Pentathlon GB‘s Joe Choong was the first University-based athlete to set the Tokyo qualification standard when he won men’s individual gold in the Olympic host city at the 2019 World Cup Final, a test event for the Games.
 Read the full story by clicking here.

 To Tokyo via Bath